yiisoft/docs/010-code-style.md

 ### No alignment

-Property, variable and constant value assignments should not be aligned.
-Same applies to phpdoc tags.
+Property, variable and constant value assignments shouldn't be aligned.
+The same applies to phpdoc tags.
 The reason is that aligned statements often cause larger diff and even conflicts.

 ```php
 final class X